How To Find Competitor Google My Business Categories (Local SEO Hack)Last Updated: November 22, 2020

 - Scroll through highlighted text in the source code to find secondary categories

-Here’s an in-depth walkthrough on how to find competitor GMB categories taken from my full Google My Business Optimization Checklist that has tons of more useful tips.
+Here’s an in-depth walkthrough on how to find competitor GMB categories taken from my full Google My Business Audit Checklist that has tons of more useful tips.

 Making A List of Competitors